 The NFL prop bet “Player to the score the longest TD” is a classic example here.
 Speedy wide receivers like Torrey Smith, who has QB Joe Flacco’s cannon of an arm tossing him the ball, can easily be researched.

 2) Shop for the best wagering lines and prices

 Many of the player prop offerings are standard across the board at online sportsbooks – except in line and price value.
 Getting the Ravens to score first at -110 is better than getting them with a -120 betting line.

 3) Research the teams involved inside and out

 Based on the Giants always electing to receive when they won the coin toss, and the Patriots always deferring, our research team was 99% positive the G-Men would get the ball first in Super Bowl XLVI – and they did.

 4) Find bold bookmakers who offer generous limits

 Player prop betting offers normally come with some fairly strict and limited wagering caps.
 While some online sportsbook set-prop limits as low as $50 per wager, the bolder books will often offer their standard maximums.

 5) Know your cross-over sports like the NBA and NHL

-Cross-over sport betting is becoming more popular everyday – especially during the Super Bowl.
+Cross-over sports betting is becoming more popular every day – especially during the Super Bowl.
 Players involved on these tickets are normally super stars and bettors need to know how they’re currently producing.